jluebbe/DistroKit/doc/hardware_v7a_raspi23.rst

 Boot Media
 ----------
-Use the same ``platform-v7a/images/rpi.hdimg`` image and copy it onto your MicroSD-Card.
+Use the same ``platform-v7a/images/rpi.hdimg`` image and write it to your MicroSD-Card.

 Serial Console
 --------------